hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

 ## Setup for local development

-- Create an `.env` file according to the the `.env.example`
-- Open a terminal in VSCode in the `lab-server` directory
+- Open a terminal in the `lab-server` directory
-  - Run `docker compose up` to build and start the necessary containers (e.g. database)
-- Open another terminal in VSCode in the `lab-server` directory
   - Run `yarn` to install the project dependencies
   - You can now start the server using `yarn start:dev`